farhad02/Complexity-analysis-of-VVC-encoding-and-decoding/README.md

 This page and dataset are supplementary material for our paper entitled "COMPLEXITY ANALYSIS OF NEXT-GENERATION VVC ENCODING AND DECODING".

 Six video sequences have been encoded and decoded using VVC and HEVC (VTM 6 and HM 16 respectively), under different configurations and QPs, and all operations have been analyzed using Intel VTune 2019.
 The VTune outputs are reported in csv files in VTunie_CSV_reports.zip.
-Moreover, the complexity have been categorized and tabulated through Tables 1-4 below.

 ## Citation:
 In case of using this dataset of the provided reports, please cite the following dataset: